Fujifilm Instax Wide 210 Camera Review

 - In one instance (out of 180), the first photo from a cartridge didn’t develop, it just stayed white.

 - The instructions are entirely in pictograms, no words, and they are a little hard to understand in some cases!

-- Look up the cost of the film before buying (it usually comes in packs two cartridges with 10 photos each).
+- Look up the cost of the film before buying (it usually comes in packs of two cartridges with 10 photos each).
 I looked up the historic price of Polaroid photos, and when you adjust for inflation the Instax photos are quite a bit cheaper.
-Apparently this is because the mechanism for pushing out the photo is built into the camera, whereas with Polaroids it was built into the cartridge – so you were rebuying that ‘part’ every time.
+Apparently, this is because the mechanism for pushing out the photo is built into the camera, whereas with Polaroids it was built into the cartridge – so you were rebuying that ‘part’ every time.

 - The instruction pictograms warn strongly against piercing or opening up the photos in any way, due to the chemicals they necessarily contain.
 In one case a particularly curious player opened one up anyway, and I think did get some on their fingers, but didn’t suffer any adverse effects.
 Still probably not a good idea to do this!